What Competitive Pay Is and How to Negotiate for It

 Why Is Competitive Pay Important?

-In highly-competitive job fields, or when there is a shortage of talent, offering competitive pay can be a powerful lever for employers to attract and retain highly qualified employees.
-At the same time, employees that are in high demand might choose to seek out competitive pay in order to earn more than their counterparts at other companies.
+In highly competitive job fields, or when there is a shortage of talent, offering competitive pay can be a powerful lever for employers to attract and retain highly qualified employees.
+At the same time, employees who are in high demand might choose to seek out competitive pay to earn more than their counterparts at other companies.

 What Determines Competitive Pay?